-Price elasticity of demand (Row 5): is an assumption based on a review of the literature about taxi markets.
+Price elasticity of demand (Row 5): is an assumption of -0.8 based on a review of the literature about taxi markets.
 The Victorian Taxi Industry Inquiry's draft and final reports suggested a price elasticity of demand for taxi services of around -1 for Melbourne.
-Booz Allen Hamilton, in a report for IPART in 2003, noted that the majority of international studies reported a demand elasticity of -0.2 to -1.0.
-The CIE adopted a value of -0.8.
-It is above the midpoint of the Booz Allen Hamilton review, but closer to the value used in Melbourne.
+Booz Allen Hamilton, in a report for IPART in 2003, noted that the majority of international studies reported a demand elasticity of -0.2 to -1.0.8 .
+Our assumption above the midpoint of the Booz Allen Hamilton review, but closer to the value used in Melbourne.

 Does the weekend labour cost premium apply?
-(Row 6): reflects data from the CIE cost survey that showed that taxi drivers receive higher earnings per hour for shifts from Friday night to Sunday night (whether the shifts are high or low demand).
+(Row 6): reflects data from the cost survey that showed that taxi drivers receive higher earnings per hour for shifts from Friday night to Sunday night (whether the shifts are high or low demand).
 The premium is approximately \$2 per hour (see cell H30).

-Revenue per taxi (Row 7): data from the CIE survey conducted in October 2011 (including GST).
+Revenue per taxi (Row 7): data from the survey of driver and operators conducted in October 2011.
+Includes GST.